winwu/web-sys/README.md

 ## Local Setups

+Some unnecessary local information needs to be hidden so that the `application.properties` file ignored by default.
-1. Due to the need to hide some environment setting from local, the `application.properties` file is default ignored.
-Please copy `src/main/resources/application.properties.example` to `src/main/resources/application.properties` and update the MySQL info, such as user and password.
+Please copy `src/main/resources/application.properties.example` to `src/main/resources/application.properties` and update some of needed info such as user and password by your preferences.